Inspiring a lifetime of adventure

 I’m currently studying geography at Southampton University, working on camps around my studies.
 I’ve worked with Wildchild for four years, and one of the things I love best about it is being able to inspire young people.
 I enjoy inspiring children to extend their love of adventure after their trip, and I’ve even been asked to go into schools to talk about my experience, university and plans for the future, which is a real honour.

-I have a hamster called Gus, and I love to travel and visit different countries.
+I love to travel and visit different countries.
 I’m looking forward to another season on camp – particularly this year now we have our new pizza oven – I love pizza!

 Monty is the newest addition to our team.
 A very active and friendly Cockerpoo puppy who loves the outdoors more than any of us.
 Give him a stick, (a branch or a log) to chew and run with and Monty is very happy.
 Happiest in the woods, with the scent of squirrels, he will be making his first appearances on camp this season, helping to bring that added sense of fun and enjoyment to our trips.